thephpleague/url/dev-master/host.md

 ### Host::prepend(SegmentComponent $data)

 Prepend data to the component.
-The `$data` argument which represents the data to be appended can be another `SegmentComponent` implementing object.
+The `$data` argument which represents the data to be prepended can be another `SegmentComponent` implementing object.
 So you can use a Host and/or a Path object.

 ~~~php
 use League\Url\Host;